Sparse Spatial Transformers for Few-Shot Learning: Related Work

-\textbf{Global Feature based Methods.} The traditional metric-learning based few-shot learning methods use an additional global average pooling (GAP) layer to obtain the global feature representation at the end of the backbone and utilize different metrics for classification.
-MatchingNet~\cite{vinyals2016matching} utilizes the cosine distance to measure the similarity between the query image and each support class.
-ProtoNet~\cite{snell2017prototypical} takes the empirical mean as the prototype representation of each category and uses Euclidean distance as the distance metric.
-RelationNet~\cite{sung2018learning} proposed a non-linear learnable distance metric.
-These methods based on global features will lose a lot of useful local information, which is harmful to classification tasks under few-shot learning settings.
+\textbf{Global feature-based methods.} The traditional metric-learning-based few-shot learning methods use an additional global average pooling layer to obtain the global feature representation at the end of the backbone and use different metrics for recognition.
+MatchingNet~\cite{6} uses the cosine distance to measure the similarity between the query image and each support class.
+Prototypical Net~\cite{7} takes the empirical mean as the prototype representation of each category and uses Euclidean distance as the distance metric.
+RelationNet~\cite{8} proposes a nonlinear learnable distance metric.
+These methods based on global features lose much useful local information, which harms recognition tasks under few-shot learning settings.

-\textbf{Dense Feature based Methods.} Another branch of metric-learning based methods uses pixel-level deep descriptors as feature representations.
-DN4~\cite{li2019revisiting} uses the $k$-nearest neighbor algorithm to obtain the pixel-level similarity between images.
-MATANet~\cite{chen2020multi} proposes a multi-scale task adaptive network to select task-relevant deep descriptors at multiple scales.
-DeepEMD~\cite{ZhangCLS20} proposes a differentiable earth mover’s distance to calculate the similarity between image patches.
+\textbf{Dense feature-based methods.} Another metric-learning-based method branch uses pixel-level deep descriptors as feature representations.
+DN4~\cite{9} uses the $k$-nearest neighbor algorithm to obtain the pixel-level similarity between images.
+MATANet~\cite{12} proposes a multiscale task adaptive network to select task-relevant deep descriptors at multiple scales.
+DeepEMD~\cite{13} proposes a differentiable earth mover's distance to calculate the similarity between image patches.
 Our SSFormers also belong to this method based on dense features.
-A major difference in our method is that we divide input images into several patches of different sizes and extract features.
+An important difference in our method is that we divide input images into several patches of different sizes and extract features.
 Compared with global features, the features extracted by our method can express local information.
-And compared with deep descriptors, the extracted features contain context information.
+Furthermore, compared with deep descriptors, the extracted features contain context information.

-\textbf{Attention based Methods.} CAN~\cite{CAN} proposes a cross-attention algorithm to highlight the common objects in the image pair.
-SAML~\cite{hao2019collect} proposes a collect and select strategy to align the main objects in the image pair.
-CrossTransformers~\cite{ctx} proposes to use a self-supervised learning algorithm to enhance the feature representation ability of the pre-trained backbone, and use a transformer to achieve alignment.
-SSFormers also be treated among the family of attention-based methods as they also aligned query images and support sets.
-Differently, our SSFormers select task-relevant patches in the query image to align support set to query image by a sparse spatial cross attention algorithm.
+\textbf{Attention-based methods.} CANs~\cite{14} propose a crossattention algorithm to highlight the common objects in an image pair.
+SAML~\cite{15} proposes a collect-and-select strategy to align the main objects in an image pair.
+RENet~\cite{10} improves network generalization performance over unseen categories from a relational perspective.
+Differently, our SSFormers select task-relevant patches in the query image to align the support set with the query image by a sparse spatial crossattention algorithm.